Cave And Basin National Historic Site2162 Votes Currently Open

 Today, you can see the very same cave the three workers did, although you can’t swim here anymore.
 The site has been transformed into a museum which displays restored buildings, an outdoor hot springs bath and pool and interactive displays on the National Parks of Canada make for a great visit.

-Cave And Basin National Historic Site Ticket Prices
+Entrance Ticket Details For Cave And Basin National Historic Site

 - For children, a reduced ticket of CAD $ 1.90 is available.